+The concurrent threads that compose the system may need some data from the outside world.
+But these threads are not able to access the IO devices directly.
+The access is performed by the use of special IO threads.
+These threads are stored in libraries and the designer can choose the IO thread depending on the device to be controlled and on the data type (length) to be transferred.
 A process, or thread, p0 gets data from the input device using the channel to receive data from the IO thread.
 It can include three distinct blocks: a device control block, a type composition block and channel control.
 The device control block is responsible for getting data from/to the IO device.
 It is able to activate the control and data lines of the IO device when some data is requested or must be sent to the device.
 The second block, type composition, is responsible for adapting data types with different lengths to be transferred through the channel.
 Channels are only able to transfer specific data lengths.
 This means a channel that transfer a 8 bit integer type cannot transfer a 16 bit word type and it must be handled as two 8 bits data.
 So the composition block is responsible for composing the data coming from the device control, where the data is seen as a stream of bits, to the channel specific type.
 The last block is responsible for controlling the communication channel.
 This makes the IO thread to be seen as an ordinary thread by the communication channel.

-4.5 Hardware/Software Co-synthesis
+3.5 Hardware/Software Co-synthesis

 As seen before the digital system is modeled as a set of concurrent threads.
 Each of these threads executes sequentially.
 Another characteristic of the threads is that they can activate other threads that run concurrently.
 The threads must also be responsible for informing its parent threads that they have finished their execution.
 This characteristic is necessary because once a parent thread activates several concurrent son threads it must wait until all the son threads finish execution.
-This implements the occam semantics for concurrent processes, where one processes can activate concurrent processes and waits until they all complete [9].
+This implements the occam semantics for concurrent processes, where one processes can activate concurrent processes and waits until they all complete [7].

-In our case each thread is represented as a FSM[11] (Finite State Machine).
+In our case each thread is represented as a FSM (Finite State Machine).
 This representation is consistent with the model for the digital system because the FSM can execute tasks sequentially and can implement control constructs like decision and loops.
 In this model the state transition can represent a condition or an action.
-Figure 9 shows the thread model used in this work.